Defaultplayer001/rosedit/readme.md

 Please report any strange behavior/discovered keypress/editing methods on the /r/subrosanrc subreddit or by making an issue on github!

-#**DebugRosa**
+#**rosedit**

-Welcome to the debugrosa.exe readme.txt!
-These are unofficial patched Sub Rosa executables that enable debug mode.
-Nearly all copies of Sub Rosa already have debug mode embedded inside them, they just havent been enabled.
+Welcome to the rosedit readme.txt These are unofficial patched Sub Rosa executables that enable editing mode.
+Nearly all copies of Sub Rosa already have editing mode embedded inside them, they just havent been enabled.

 On behalf of all [srs] I hope you enjoy!

 #**Credits**

-NAMEREDACTED for finding debug mode and patching the executables.
+NAMEREDACTED for finding editing mode and patching the executables.
-Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for debug mode.
+Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for editing mode.
 #**Supported versions**

 0.25